A low level of iron, leading to anaemia, can result from various causes. Some are more serious than others.

 Iron tablets are usually prescribed to correct the anaemia.
 Your doctor may refer you to hospital to have iron given in a different way if your anaemia does not improve on tablets, or you find it difficult to take the tablets.
 Other treatments may also be advised, depending on the underlying cause.
 See the separate leaflet called Diets Suitable for People with Anaemia.

 Various iron tablets and liquid medicines are available.
 Your doctor will advise on one.
 The length of course will depend on how bad the anaemia is.
 A blood test after a few weeks will show if the treatment is working.
 Drinking orange juice when you take your iron tablets can increase the absorption of iron into your body.

 When your blood level is back to normal, you should continue to take iron for at least three further months.
-This will build up your stores of iron in your body.
+This will build up the stores of iron in your body.
 Blood tests at regular intervals after that will ensure you do not become anaemic again.

 Some people have side-effects when taking iron.
 These include feeling sick (nausea), an upset stomach, constipation, or diarrhoea.
 You should tell a doctor if side-effects are a problem.
 Don't stop the iron or the anaemia will not get better.
 Possible ways to reduce the problem of side-effects are: